Complete guide to general contractor requirements in Michigan. Residential Builder license required for residential construction through LARA.

 Apply for a federal Employer Identification Number (EIN) from the IRS.
 This is free and can be done online at irs.gov.

-Many states require passing a trade exam and/or business law exam.
-Study materials are available from the testing provider.
+Michigan requires passing a licensing exam.
+Study materials are typically available from the testing provider.

 Obtain general liability insurance (typically $500K-$1M minimum) and workers' compensation insurance if you have employees.

-File your license application with Michigan's licensing board along with all required documentation and fees.
+File your application with Michigan LARA along with all required documentation and fees.

-Register for Michigan sales tax, income tax withholding, and any local business taxes.
+Register for Michigan sales tax and any applicable local business taxes.

 Minimum: $500,000 - $1,000,000 (varies by jurisdiction)